 Though Raskolnikov moves between cruelty and kindness with his mother, she just can't understand why he's so strange.
 Dounia and Razumihin take pains to hide his crimes from her, but Pulcheria knows full well what's going on, even if she doesn't talk about it.
 This is why she clings so tightly to the story of Raskolnikov rescuing children from a burning building and even goes to see those children.

-If her son is a killer, that makes her a bad mother in her mind, and so she has to hang on to any bit of good she can find to keep her sanity.
+If her son is a killer, she thinks that makes her a bad mother, and so she has to hang on to any bit of good she can find to keep her sanity.
 Unfortunately, it's not enough.
 The combination of being aware of Raskolnikov's crime and his absence from her life pretty much kills her.
 She dies without ever seeing her son again.